KurtRanda/SpotMyVibes/README.md

 SpotMyVibes
-Visit SpotMyVibes

-Table of Contents
-Introduction
+Live App URL
+Description
+SpotMyVibes is a web application that helps users discover new music based on their listening habits on Spotify.
+With features like viewing your top tracks, recently played music, and creating custom playlists, SpotMyVibes enhances your Spotify experience with personalized music recommendations, genre-based exploration, and more.

 Features
+Login with Spotify: Users can authenticate via Spotify’s OAuth2.
+View Top Tracks: Shows the user's top tracks based on their Spotify listening history.
+Recently Played Tracks: Displays the most recently played tracks on Spotify.
+Search for Music: Search for tracks, artists, and albums directly using Spotify's API.
+Create and Manage Playlists: Users can add or remove tracks from their playlists.
+Music Recommendations: Get recommendations based on genre, artist, or track.
+View Album and Artist Details: Explore album tracks or an artist’s top songs and albums.
 User Flow
+Login: The user is prompted to log in with their Spotify account.
+Dashboard: After logging in, users can navigate through the app's features such as top tracks, recently played tracks, and their playlists.
+Search: Users can search for specific tracks, artists, or albums.
+Playlist Management: From the search results or browsing top tracks, users can add songs to their playlists.
+Recommendations: Users can explore music recommendations based on different seeds (artist, track, genre).
-Spotify API
+API Used
+Spotify Web API is the core API used in this app.
+It provides endpoints for user authentication, retrieving user profile data, top tracks, recently played tracks, playlists, and more.

+Authentication: OAuth2 is used for user login and to obtain an access token.
+Music Data: Endpoints are used to fetch data on tracks, albums, artists, and recommendations.
+Notes: You will need a valid Spotify account to log in and access the app features.
+The Spotify Web API limits the number of requests and requires proper API key management for production-level usage.

 Technology Stack
-Setup & Installation
-Introduction
-SpotMyVibes is a personalized music discovery and playlist management app powered by the Spotify API.
-Users can log in with their Spotify account, discover new music based on their listening habits, explore tracks, albums, and artists, and manage their playlists directly through the app.
-The platform provides tailored recommendations, insight into top tracks and recently played songs, and a seamless way to curate playlists.

-Features
-Spotify Login:

-Users can authenticate via their Spotify account using Spotify OAuth, ensuring secure login and access to their music data.
-Top Tracks:

-Displays the user's most listened-to tracks, allowing them to add these to any playlist easily.
-Recently Played:

-Shows the tracks that the user recently played, with options to add them to playlists or explore more from the artist/album.
-Search Functionality:

-Allows users to search for tracks, albums, and artists, and view detailed information about each.
-Playlist Management:

-Users can view, create, and manage playlists, adding tracks from their top tracks, recently played, or searched songs.
-Music Recommendations:

-Generates music recommendations based on the user’s favorite genres, artists, or tracks, allowing them to explore new music effortlessly.
-View Artist/Album Details:

-Users can explore the top tracks and albums of any artist or view tracklists of albums, with the ability to add tracks to their playlists.
-User Flow
-Login: Users are prompted to log in via their Spotify account.
-Once authenticated, the app fetches their Spotify data.

-Dashboard: After logging in, users are greeted with their top tracks and recently played songs.
-They can also access playlists and search for new music.

-Search & Explore: Users can search for tracks, albums, or artists, view their details, and add tracks to their playlists.

-Recommendations: Users can get personalized recommendations based on genres, artists, or tracks, and add new tracks to their playlists from the suggestions.

-Playlist Management: Users can manage their playlists by adding or removing tracks, viewing detailed playlists, and synchronizing their playlist with Spotify.

-Spotify API
+Backend: Python, Flask
+Frontend: HTML, CSS, Jinja2 templates
+Database: PostgreSQL
-SpotMyVibes leverages the Spotify Web API for:
+APIs: Spotify Web API

-User authentication via Spotify OAuth.
-Fetching user’s top tracks, recently played tracks, and playlists.
-Searching for tracks, albums, and artists.
-Managing playlists (adding/removing tracks).
-Notes about Spotify API
-The app requires an active Spotify Premium account to access certain features (e.g., playback control).
-Spotify’s rate limiting must be taken into account.
-If many requests are made in a short period, the API may throttle the app temporarily.
-Technology Stack
-Backend:

-Python (Flask): Lightweight web framework for building the backend and handling routes.
-PostgreSQL: For persistent storage of user data, playlists, and track information.
-SQLAlchemy: ORM for managing database interactions and models.
-Frontend:

-HTML/CSS: For structuring and styling the web pages.
-Jinja2: Templating engine for rendering dynamic content in HTML.
-JavaScript: For handling client-side interactions and dynamic page updates.
-API:

-Spotify Web API: For accessing user data, managing playlists, and fetching recommendations.
-Authentication:
+Authentication: Spotify OAuth2

-Spotify OAuth: Secure user authentication with Spotify's OAuth 2.0.
-Deployment:
+Deployment: Heroku

-Render: For hosting the Flask app and PostgreSQL database in a live environment.
+Other Libraries:
+Flask-WTF (Forms)
+Flask-SQLAlchemy (Database ORM)
+Flask-Migrate (Database migrations)
+Spotipy (Spotify API integration)
+Gunicorn (Production WSGI server)